philipphangg/bunibox-rfid-jukebox/README.md

 The advantages of using Volumio for this project include Spotify support and a well-documented API.
 The installation process is also more straightforward.
 Using Volumio's API, you can easily create an RFID kids' jukebox.
 RFID and arcade buttons are implemented as Python services/daemons, as they existed from the initial Phoniebox implementation.
 Additionally, Volumio's plugin system allows for the possibility of implementing a plugin ;)

+## How It Works

+Whenever a new and unknown RFID card is placed on the reader, a Volumio playlist is automatically created with a combined name that includes "RFID-" as a prefix along with the card code.
+When a known RFID card is placed on the reader, the associated playlist is played.
+Since the card code is printed on the RFID cards, finding the corresponding playlists is easy.
+To add music, podcasts, internet radio stations, or any other content to the playlists, Volumio's GUI is utilized.

 ## Software documentation

 The main software documentation/HowTo of the RFID kids audio jukebox based on Volumio can be found in the folder [volumio/](volumio/README.md).
 The old software documentation/HowTo of the RFID kids audio jukebox based on Phoniebox is under [phoniebox/](phoniebox/README.md)

 ## Hardware